 The Estelle M. Black Library at Rock Valley College features nearly 75,000 volumes and more than 650 periodicals, and access to the interlibrary loan system.
 It also features spaces for individual and group study, and if you get thirsty, there's a coffee shop in the lobby!

-Master Course Syllabus Review/Mapping Templates and assessment methods for courses being assessed in calendar year 2014 were due on March 1.
-By now, faculty should be collecting assessment data from their spring courses.
-Contact RVC-Research for help with course assessment.
+Master Course Syllabus Review/Mapping Templates and assessment methods for courses being assessed in calendar year 2014 were due on March 1, 2014.
+Faculty should already have collected assessment data from Spring 2014 courses.
+Contact RVC-Research for questions about what to do with these assessment results.

 Institutional Student Learning Outcomes (ISLO)

-New ISLO will be rolled out to students in Summer/Fall 2014.
-All course objectives must be aligned to the revised ISLO using the new Master Course Syllabus Template before syllabi are distributed to students.
+The new ISLO are being rolled out to students in Summer/Fall 2014.
+All course objectives must be aligned to the revised ISLO using the new Master Course Syllabus Template before syllabi are distributed to students in academic year 2014-2015.